PostgREST/postgrest/docs/how-tos/working-with-postgresql-data-types.rst

 JSON
 ----

 To work with a ``json`` type column, you can handle the value as a JSON object.
-For instance, let's use this table:

 .. code-block:: postgres